The Werewolf of Dickson County Nov 23, 2018 21:33:50 GMT -5

 Shortly thereafter, a posse was organized to hunt down and kill the beast – or beasts.
 The men headed to a clearing near the spring where large bones were often discovered, believing the location was in close proximity to the wolf man’s den.
 They tethered a goat and divided into pairs to watch.
 It was dark by the time a hairy monster stealthily entered the clearing and went for the goat.
 The men commenced firing at the creature, after which they grabbed their lanterns and checked to see if their bullets had found their mark.
 Not only had the beast and goat vanished, so had two members of the posse.

-A big-game hunter was the next to attempt to slay the wolf man and from a cabin near Werewolf Springs.
-All was quiet the first two nights, but on the third, the hunter heard howls in the distance and took aim from a window at what appeared to be the werewolf.
+A big-game hunter was the next to attempt to slay the wolf man.
+He moved into a cabin near Werewolf Springs and all was quiet the first two nights, but on the third, the hunter heard howls in the distance and took aim from a window at what appeared to be the werewolf.
 He fired, but the gunshot provoked the creature and the beast broke through the cabin door.
 By this time, the hunter had climbed into the rafters and began firing at the monster from above.
 Again, the shots did nothing more than antagonize the brute that growled, swiped and clawed at the hunter.
 Realizing he had just two shots left, the hunter was certain he was about to meet his maker when the sun rose and the creature fled into the woods.

 The area referred to as Werewolf Springs is also known as Hall Springs, presently accessed through Montgomery Bell State Park’s 11-mile overnight hiking trail.
 Mark Corlew, a longtime resident of Burns and former MBSP naturalist and ranger, explained the Hall family homestead, approximately 150 yards from the spring, was situated between the spring and Hall Cemetery.
 The Halls were among several families who lived within what is now park boundaries before 1935 when the land was purchased by the state.
 The overnight trail passes Hall Cemetery and loops around to Hall Springs, where fresh water bubbles to the surface from an underground water table.
 The spring then flows into present-day Lake Woodhaven.